Sari Boren is a writer, museum exhibit developer and instructional designer.

 Q: Besides writing nonfiction and working as a museum professional, what else have you done?

 I was born and raised on the Jersey Shore where I worked in my uncle’s bakery and scooped frozen custard on the Asbury Park boardwalk.
 I moved up to Boston to attend Brandeis University, and after graduation worked mostly as a freelance videographer with odd side jobs when I couldn’t parlay my degree in early 20th century Russian literature into paid work.
 I packaged Mexican jumping beans, conducted marketing surveys (for slipper socks) at the mall, taught sex education, and cataloged stock video footage.
 I was a Kelly Girl secretary, an associate editor at a science fiction magazine, and an adventure tour guide driving foreign tourists across the country to places I’d never before visited.
 When all that grew tiresome I went back to school for a Masters in Education at the Harvard Graduate School of Education, followed by a job at the now sadly defunct Computer Museum.
 In 1998 I co-founded the exhibit design firm Wondercabinet Interpretive Design, where I was the writer and exhibit developer for history, science, and children’s museums.
+Currently, I’m an independent museum professional who works with museums and exhibit design firms, and I’m also a freelance writer and instructional designer.

 I live and work in Cambridge, Massachusetts.
 Want to know more?
 Email me.